-Students develop research, interpretation, rehearsal, and staging techniques for a public performance of a one-act or an extended scene from a three-act play.
+Students will be able to demonstrate knowledge and skill in preparation and rehearsal of a play from concept through performance.
+Students develop research, interpretation, rehearsal, and staging techniques for a public performance of a scene or a short play.
 Prerequisite: TA 101, TA 121, or TA 122.